Oahu Best Areas to Stay

 Including Waikiki, Honolulu, and Kahala

-We can say with some authority that most visitors choose to stay in the Honolulu/Waikiki area.
+We can say with some authority that most visitors stay in the Honolulu/Waikiki area.
 Most consider it the best part of Oahu to stay.
 In this region, the bulk of accommodations lay.
-The site serves as an excellent base for launching your sightseeing across the island.
-The accommodations here are varied enough to suit almost any visitor's tastes, including the so-called beach bums, luxury connoisseurs, and budget travelers.
+The site is an excellent base for launching sightseeing across the island.
+The accommodations here are varied enough to suit almost any visitor's tastes, including beach bums, luxury connoisseurs, and budget travelers.
 Some of the best deals on the island exist here.

 Why Should you stay in Waikiki and Honolulu?